freedomofpress/securedrop/CODE_OF_CONDUCT.md

   - Unwelcome sexual attention
   - Posting (or threatening to post) other people's personally identifying information ("doxing")
-  - Respect people's stated personal boundaries
+  - Violation of people's stated personal boundaries

 - Following the letter of this Code of Conduct while disregarding its spirit.
   When judging whether certain behavior represents a violation of this code, we